 RVUs without modifiers are for the technical component plus the professional component (total fee).
-Reimbursement for the professional and technical components shall not exceed the RVUs for the total procedure, regardless of the site where services are rendered.
+Reimbursement for the professional and technical components shall not exceed the fee for the total procedure.
 The number of views, slices, or planes/sequences shall be specified on billings for complete examinations, CT scans, MRAs, or MRIs.